HubSpot/executr/README.md

     appendOutput: true # Whether output should replace the contents of outputTo, or append to it

     defaultType: 'coffeescript' # The default source languange, if not supplied as a data-type attribute
+    type: 'coffeescript' # The type to force on all code blocks, even if otherwise specified.
+Can also be a function.
     coffeeOptions: {} # Extra options for the CoffeeScript compiler

     codeMirrorOptions: {} # Extra options for CodeMirror